boazsegev/facil.io/docs/fiobj.md

 `facil.io` offers a dynamic type system that makes it a breeze to mix object types together.

+This dynamic type system is an independent module within the `facil.io` core and can be used separately.

 ### The Problem

 C doesn't lend itself easily to the dynamic types that are often used in languages such as Javascript.
 This makes it harder to use an optimized C backend (server) when the frontend (client / browser) expects multi-type responses such as JSON objects.